 Small- and medium-sized enterprises (SMEs) use the service to book time and content with photographers on the platform.
 Larger enterprises tend to integrate through their own and Splento APIs.

 Splento is not purely a platform business like many other marketplaces.
-Though Splento does connect businesses to local photographers — for some even the same day – it is not a marketplace.
-Businesses contract directly with Splento; rather than using the platform to sift through hundreds of profiles.
+Though Splento does connect businesses to local photographers — often even the same day – it is not a marketplace.
+Businesses contract directly with Splento, rather than using the platform to sift through hundreds of profiles.

-Of course, businesses can request a specific photographer, but most prefer and trust Splento algorithms and team to make the right choice for them.
+Of course, businesses can request a specific photographer, but most prefer and trust Splento algorithms and our experts to make the right choice for them.

-Splento photographers are hired and trained by Splento — they do not book their own independent gigs through the platform, because at the heart of Splento lies a promise that you will always get your content in 48 hours guaranteed or your money back and for some specific photoshoots (like sporting events and conferences), photos are delivered on the day.
-When freelance photographers are left to their own devices – this guaranteed delivery and simplicity breaks.
+Splento photographers are hired and trained by Splento — they do not book their own independent gigs through the platform, because at the heart of Splento lies a promise that you will always get your content in 48 hours guaranteed or your money back, and for some specific photoshoots (like sporting events and conferences) photos are delivered on the day.
+When freelance photographers are left to their own devices – this guaranteed delivery and simplicity disappears.